 July 31, 2025

-The U.S. Senate Committee on Appropriations advanced its fiscal year (FY) 2026 Labor, Health and Human Services, Education and Related Agencies (LHHS) appropriations bill on July 31.
-The bill would provide $48.7 billion for NIH, a $400 million increase compared to FY 2025.
-The proposed funding includes $7.4 billion for the National Cancer Institute, including $28 million for the Childhood Cancer STAR (Survivorship, Treatment, Access, Research) Act.
-The bill also proposes $3.9 billion for Alzheimer’s and dementia research.
-Additionally, the bill maintains funding for the Advanced Research Projects Agency for Health (ARPA-H) at the FY 2025 level of $1.5 billion
+The Senate Committee on Appropriations advanced its fiscal year (FY) 2026 Labor, Health and Human Services, Education and Related Agencies (LHHS) appropriations bill July 31.
+The bill would provide $48.7 billion in funding for National Institutes of Health (NIH), representing a $400 million increase compared to FY 2025 appropriations.
+The proposal includes $7.4 billion for the National Cancer Institute, including $28 million for the Childhood Cancer STAR (Survivorship, Treatment, Access, Research) Act.
+It also proposes $3.9 billion for Alzheimer’s and dementia research.
+Additionally, the bill would maintain funding for the Advanced Research Projects Agency for Health (ARPA-H) at the FY 2025 level of $1.5 billion.

 For more information, contact Katie Grady, ACR Government Affairs Director.